Kiranpanjam/Camp/README.md

 ## Functionalities
 **Authentication:**
--User login with username and password
+- User login with username and password

 **Authorization:**
 -One cannot manage posts and view user profile without being authenticated